alexbirkett/location.io/README.md

 Basic Example
 ==========
-Logs messages sent from tracker to console:
+Listens on port 1337 for incoming connections from trackers and logs messages from trackers to console:

 ```js